Crystal Lake Community Consolidated School District 47

 Crystal Lake Community Consolidated School District 47 is a school district containing elementary and middle schools.
 The district serves Crystal Lake, Lakewood, as well as parts of Lake in the Hills, Cary, Woodstock, Huntley, Bull Valley, and McHenry.

-District 47 has an area of 44 square miles, and has a student population of about 7,800 students from Pre-K through 8th grade, as well as about 1,100 staff and administrators.
+District 47 has an area of 44 square miles and a population of about 7,800 students from Pre-K through 8th grade, as well as about 1,100 staff and administrators.
 The current Superintendent is Dr. Kathy Hinz.

 History

 The creation of District 47 took place during the late 19th and early 20th centuries.

 Schools

 In District 47, there are nine elementary schools, three middle schools, and one early childhood center.